shivamcodes169/CartApi/README.md

 "tot_amt":"double",
 }

 I want to update tot_amt=quantity* price during the runtime.
 Can I do this using mongotemplate?
-Or any suggestions?
+Or any suggestions??